If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 Before any parent begins breastfeeding, we are told that it is the most natural thing in the world — which, yeah, we are mammals — and it’s hard to imagine you would need any newfangled breastfeeding inventions to help us along.
 If only!
-While celebrating this World Breastfeeding Week, we would like to take a moment to give thanks for the many inventions, gadgets, innovations, and tricks available to make nursing possible for all kinds of parents.
+While celebrating this National Breastfeeding Month, we would like to take a moment to give thanks for the many inventions, gadgets, innovations, and tricks available to make nursing possible for all kinds of parents.

-Between our modern lifestyles and our flawed human bodies, nursing moms very quickly discover that making milk and serving it up isn’t always as simple as whipping out our boobs and popping on a baby mouth.
+Between our modern lifestyles and our flawed human bodies, nursing moms very quickly discover that making milk and serving it up isn’t always as simple as whipping out our boobs and popping a baby on a nip.
 I mean, sometimes it’s that easy, if you’re lucky.
 But sometimes, you get dealt the hand of low milk supply (raises hand), a baby with a tongue tie that rips your nipples to shreds (also me), excessive milk supply, a baby who can’t latch, inverted nipples, clogged milk ducts, or, scariest of all, a baby in the NICU who isn’t quite ready for direct nursing.
 For all of this, we are so grateful to live in a world where there are clever, enterprising people who have come up with inventions for all of our breastfeeding needs.
 Our babies need not starve or drink formula (though the latter is also OK).

 So, we arm ourselves with nipple shields, nipple shells, nipple butter, and nursing pads.
 We drink teas and coffees filled with herbal supplements — the inventions of our ancestors! — to boost our supply.
 And we settle our babies comfortably onto specially contoured nursing pillows with attractive, machine-washable covers.
 But then we are faced with one more breastfeeding dilemma: Do we remain with this babe attached to our bosom for the next six months to two years?
 Or dare we step back and let someone else feed them too?